 Pretty much everything from the frame to the gear system was overhauled so if you’re used to older Abu Garcia reels, you might need to try a new one.

-It’s not the cheapest or the most expensive, but with so many good features it’s definitely worth a look and the best baitcasting reel for beginners.
+It’s not the cheapest or the most expensive, but with so many good features this high-end reel is definitely worth a look and the best baitcasting reel for beginners.

 - Gear Ratios

 - Right Handed vs Left Handed Reels